KaiserinDerWelt/DriveAppTest/README.md

 # Set Up
 Please be sure that your java version  1.7.0_80 is installed.

 Run the programm and enjoy the magic of the functionality and the user interface.

 Test the app according the Test Case  "" you can check here.
 I wanted to be sure that a human understand how to use the app and that be functional to be used in real life.

 # Execution

+1) Through an IDE
+Clone this project from GIT and downloade as ZIP.
+Unzip and pen the folder in your IDE.
+Run the program and use it through the User Interface.

 # Problem Statement